|Fig. 1 The pattern of global anomalies|

-I like that technique, because, if one says "the temperature today is ..." it does not connote as much as "the temperature anomaly today is ..." (at least in terms of giving a "heads up").
+I like that technique, because, if one says "the temperature today is ...", in one sense it does not connote as much as "the temperature anomaly today is ..." (at least in terms of giving a "heads up").

 With that in mind, a thought came to my mind in terms of "how can I present a group of analogous climate factors into a simple line graph?"